 Click here for a full description of the federal solar tax credit.
 To get this tax credit, you'll need to fill out Form 5695 with your taxes.
 Take advantage of these deals for solar gate opener owners and download or print Form 5695 for Residential Energy Credits today.

 A number of other different factors can affect whether or not these solar Nice Apollo gate openers are the right choice for you.
 Some areas naturally get less sunlight than others, but opening gates with solar energy can save you a lot of money if you're in the right type of climate.
 The graph below shows the zones of relative sunlight in the United States, Canada and Mexico.
 Florida, Hawaii, Puerto Rico and the Southwestern states are the best fit for using solar energy to power a gate operator.
 The middle of the country gets enough sunlight to sustain most solar gate openers, especially operators and gates with a backup battery or secondary electrical system.
 Northern states, such as North Dakota and Maine, may not be ideal for solar gate opener systems, since they generally get less sunlight throughout the year.

-Are you an international client looking into a Nice Apollo solar powered gate operator?
-While you won't get a U.S. tax credit for your order, you'll still be saving money on electric by using solar power and you'll be helping our planet.
+Are you an international client looking into a Nice Apollo solar-powered gate operator?
+While you won't get a U.S. tax credit for your order, you'll still be saving money on electricity by using solar power and you'll be helping our planet.
 The following chart shows relative amounts of solar radiation and can be a helpful guide for determining whether or not there is enough energy from the sun in your area to power a solar gate operator.

 Buying a solar-powered gate opener can save you money in the long run and during taxes next year, but it isn't for everyone.
 Consider the weather and your area in the country before purchasing a Nice Apollo solar gate operator.